dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/provisionservers.rst

-Configuring Servers with Out-of-Band Management
+Configuring servers with out-of-band management
 +++++++++++++++++++++++++++++++++++++++++++++++

 For pre-configured iDRACs, ``provision/idrac.yml`` can be used to provision the servers.